Quentin Quire: "A Higher Plane of Existence"

-During X-Men: Phoenix – Endsong, a fragment of the Phoenix Force returned to Earth and investigated Quire.
-The fragment realized he was not Jean Grey and left.
-The Phoenix's presence shocked Quire back to consciousness and he reconstituted his body.
-He sought out and reanimated Sophie Cuckoo, but was unable to complete the process, so he set off to find the Phoenix Force.
-Quire found the Phoenix, contained within Emma Frost by the X-Men.
-Quire broke the containment chamber, releasing the Phoenix fragment.
-Quire asked the Phoenix to resurrect Sophie, which it did.
-Sophie was still disgusted by him and chose to return to death.
-Quire broke down, and the Phoenix left him to his "sickness".
-Having spent too much of his energy, Quire apologized to the X-Men for his rash behavior and returned to his non-corporeal state in the container.
+Quire remains in a dormant semi-alive energy form in a containment unit.
+During X-Men: Phoenix – Endsong, a fragment of the Phoenix Force returns to Earth and investigates Quire, who regains consciousness and reconstitutes his body.
+He seeks out and attempts to reanimate Sophie Cuckoo, but is unable to complete the process, so he sets off to find the Phoenix Force.
+Quire finds the Phoenix, contained within Emma Frost, and releases it.
+The Phoenix resurrects Sophie, who is disgusted by Quire and chooses to die again.
+Having spent too much of his energy, Quire apologizes to the X-Men for his rash behavior before returning to his non-corporeal state.
+Finding life on a higher plane "boring," Quire resurrects himself and attempts to destroy Utopia, claiming that the X-Men stole his idea to create a mutant nation.